 - Update your online giving page with your new Tithe.ly giving button or link.
-You can find the on-site embed code or direct giving link here.
+Instructions on how to add Tithe.ly giving to your website can be found here.

 - Include a simple explanation that helps people understand what they can do.
 For example:

 "To make a secure, one-time or recurring gift, click the button/link.
 For enhanced security and giving simplicity, create an account by clicking on the login/signup link in the top right corner."

 - Clearly display your church's text giving number + instructions.
 Say something similar to:

 "Securely make a gift by texting GIVE to [YOUR TEXT GIVING #].
 You’ll be asked to register if it's your first time.
 Don’t forget to save our giving number in your phone!
 You can always text EDIT to update your information, set up a recurring gift, and check the status of a gift."

 - Consider including a customized rollout resource (slide, how-to video, etc.) on your website.

 #2 - Talk about Security